Main Range Walk: The Most Scenic Hike in Kosciuszko National Park

 Etheridge Ridge

 From Rawson Pass, the Main Range Walk follows a wide gravel fire trail leading to Charlotte Pass.
 This section of the trail is suitable for mountain bikes.
-From Rawson Pass, the trail goes along the Etheridge Range, and in about 1.7 km you will reach Seaman’s Hut, a cabin built in 1929 and now used as an emergency shelter.
+The trail goes along the Etheridge Range, and after about 1.7 km we reached Seaman’s Hut, a cabin built in 1929 and now used as an emergency shelter.

 Seaman's Hut